solidi/hl-mods/workspace/redist/readme.txt

 - "mp_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_gamemode" to select game mode
     - "ffa" - traditional free-for-all deathmatch
-    - "iceman" - iceman arena
+    - "iceman" - iceman arena, defeat the iceman in a it vs them battle
+    - "lms" - last man standing, protect your lives be the last person standing to win
 - "mp_roundlimit" number of rounds in game mode before map change
 - "mp_roundtimelimit" timelimit in round before rotation
 - "sys_timescale" for experimental server time adjustment (slowmo, speedup)